Logo

-Freda Josephine Baker, naturalised as Josephine Baker, was an American-born French dancer, singer and actress.
+Freda Josephine Baker, naturalized as Josephine Baker, was an American-born French dancer, singer, and actress.

 2.

-Josephine Baker's career was centered primarily in Europe, mostly in her adopted France.
+Josephine Baker's career was centered primarily in Europe, mostly in France.

 3.